 CMU Partners with DHS to Develop Solutions for Homeland Security Challenges

-Carnegie Mellon University’s (CMU) Heinz College of Information Systems and Public Policy announced today a partnership with the Department of Homeland Security’s (DHS) Science and Technology Directorate (S&T) and the CERT Division of the Software Engineering Institute for a new entrepreneurship program that will leverage student teams to work on national security challenges facing DHS.
+Carnegie Mellon University’s (CMU) Heinz College of Information Systems and Public Policy announced today a partnership with the Department of Homeland Security’s (DHS) Science and Technology Directorate (S&T), DHS’s Cybersecurity and Infrastructure Security Agency (CISA), and the CERT Division of the Software Engineering Institute for a new entrepreneurship program that will leverage student teams to work on national security challenges facing DHS.

 The entrepreneurship education program, “Hacking for Homeland Security (H4HS),” is delivered in partnership with the innovation company BMNT Inc., and the Common Mission Project (CMP).